 - Fluid stations will be at the start and finish, plus six fluid stations along the course every two miles.
 DrinkMore Water and Gatorade will be available at every fluid station.

 - Port-a-johns will be provided at the start and finish.
-They will also be available on the course at miles 1, 2.7, 4, 6, 9, and 11.
-Signs will be posted 100 meters before the port-a-johns to notify runners as they approach.
+They will also be available on the course at each Water/Gatorade Stop – roughly every 2 miles.

-- Pets and wheeled vehicles of any kind are prohibited from being on the course.
+- Pets and wheeled vehicles (strollers) of any kind are prohibited from being on the course.

 And now for the course information….

 - The race starts at the Metro overpass on Redland Rd just north of Sommerville Ave.

 - Runners will turn onto Needwood RD and enter Needwood Park (mile 2) and proceed on the paved surface of the Park until you reach the Hiker/Biker Trail.
 Runners will proceed all the way down the Trail for approximately 9 miles before turning onto Beach Drive for the finish.

 - While the course offers a net downhill finish it also offers a mix of flat and fast and rolling hills.

 - The surface of the Rock Creek Hiker/Biker trail is asphalt.
 From the point when the course turns onto the hiker/biker trail runners should run no more than two abreast in order to allow others to pass you.